thomasleplus/macOS/README.md

 ## [TrueCrypt Auto-mount Favorites](org.truecrypt.auto-mount-favorites.plist)

 This plist file can be used to mount all your favorited TrueCrypt images on login.
-Simply put that file in your `~/Library/LaunchAgents/` folder and then load it using the following command:
+Simply put that file in your `~/Library/LaunchAgents/` directory and then load it using the following command:

 `$ launchctl load ~/Library/LaunchAgents/org.truecrypt.auto-mount-favorites.plist`